RedCode2/sudokuAI/README.md

 - **Generate Sudoku Puzzles**: Create random Sudoku puzzles of varying difficulty levels.
 - **Solve Sudoku Puzzles**: Input your own Sudoku puzzle and let the AI solve it for you.
 - **Interactive Interface**: Easy-to-use interface for interacting with the Sudoku board.
+- **A Custom Log Component**: Logs messages when interacting with the solver interface.
+- **A Custom Console**: Enter commands for interacting with the solver interface.

 ---